Cerebellum-Network/docs.cere.network/ddc/protocols/smart-contract-api.md

 )
 ```

 As user, deposit tokens on the account of the caller from the transaction value.
-This deposit can be used to pay for the services to buckets of the account.
+This deposit can be used to pay for the services to Buckets of the account.

 ### account\_get (view)